-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the resignation/termination of substitute support services personnel (exempt, labor and non-competitive) as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the resignation/termination of substitute support services personnel (exempt, labor and non-competitive) as follows":

-Name AideService EndsGiangarro, Elizabeth10/19/18
+Name Service Ends

+Aide Giangarro, Elizabeth 10/19/18

 Clerical Gannon, Rosemary 11/14/18

-Custodian

-Perez, Juan 11/14/18
+Custodian Perez, Juan 11/14/18